armory/docs/content/en/borealis/Reference/ref-deployment-file.md

     strategy: canary-wait-til-approved
 # The list of manifests sources
 manifests:
   # A directory containing multiple manifests.
-Instructs Borealis to read all yaml|yml files in the directory and deploy all manifests to the target defined in    `targets`.
+Borealis reads all yaml|yml files in the directory and deploy all manifests to the target defined in    `targets`.
   - path: /deployments/manifests/configmaps
   # A specific manifest file that gets deployed to the target defined in `targets`.
   - path: /deployments/manifests/deployment.yaml